iosifv/amd-vega-startup-scripts/README.md

 # RX Vega Startup Scripts
-AMD's RX Vega cards need to be rebooted every time in order to mine at full speed.
+AMD's RX Vega cards need to be rebooted often in order to mine at full speed.
 This helps you set up this process to be automatic.

 ### 1. Copy/Clone